evmcnb/quartz/content/snippets/Osteomyelitis.md

 * Penetrating - skin flora/ environment
 * Sickle cell - Salmonella sp.

-Treat with long-term antibiotics and debidement of infected bone in severe cases
+Treat with long-term antibiotics and debidement of infected [[Snippets/Bone|Bone]] in severe cases

-Early detection and aggressive management are crucial to prevent complications such as bone necrosis and systemic spread of infection.
+Early detection and aggressive management are crucial to prevent complications such as [[Snippets/Bone|Bone]] necrosis and systemic spread of infection.